hectorgonzalezo/Library/README.md

 This involves using Javascript Objects, reviewing concepts like inheritance and prototypes.

-Build as part of "The Odin Project" curriculum.
+Built as part of "The Odin Project" curriculum.

 ## Live Preview